ramganga911/Sentence-Construction-Tool/README.md

 1. Open your browser and navigate to http://localhost:3000 (or the specified URL).
 2. Use the tools provided to construct sentences interactively.
 3. Explore additional features like grammar validation and vocabulary customization.

+## 🙌 Author
+Made with by Ramganga Kumar

 ## License
 This project is licensed under the MIT License.